 The difference between salary and endorsement is who pays the player.
 An annual salary is paid to the soccer player by their designated club.
-Most of them sign a contract for a few years (eg. 3 or 5 years) and it will be stated how much they will make every year.
+Most of them sign a contract for a few years (eg. three or five years) and it will be stated how much they will make every year.
 Contracts may be renewed or often what happens is another club may offer a better deal, so players may transfer.
-Endorsements are paid by external companies who pay the players to promote their brands.
+Endorsements or sponsorships are paid by external companies who pay the players to promote their brands.

 Why do companies pay soccer players for sponsorships?

-Major companies pay soccer players for endorsements/sponsorships because of the weight the player's names carry and the exposure they bring.
+Major companies pay soccer players for endorsements/sponsorships because of the weight the player’s names carry and the exposure they bring.
 Soccer is a world-renowned sport and people everywhere are watching and idolizing these players.
 When companies pay a player to become the face of their products and promote them, this prompts the athlete’s fans to buy these items as well.
-Fans are easily influenced by their favorite players and companies monetize on that.
+Fans are easily influenced by their favorite players and companies monetize off that.

 What are some of the largest endorsement deals with soccer players?